MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-matchmaker-serverless.md

 # Multiplayer Serverless Matchmaker

-We're going to describe the solution listed here on [GitHub](https://github.com/Azure-Samples/gaming-serverless-matchmaker).
-Keep in mind that the code from this reference architecture is only an example for guidance and there may be a few places to optimize the code pattern before it's ready for production.
+This article will describe the architecture used in [this sample on GitHub](https://github.com/Azure-Samples/gaming-serverless-matchmaker).
+Keep in mind that the code from this reference architecture is only an example for guidance and there may be places to optimize the code before using in a production environment.

-## Architecture diagram

 [![Matchmaker using Azure Cache for Redis and Azure Functions](media/multiplayer/multiplayer-serverless-redis-matchmaker.png)](media/multiplayer/multiplayer-serverless-redis-matchmaker.png)